JoshMate/Monolith/README.md

 ## Credits
 1. Big thanks to the Rust team for the amazing game!
-2. Big thanks to Anton for his hard work on it and his devlogs.
+2. Big thanks to Anton for his hard work on it and his devlogs!
-3. Thanks to Nolenz (u/Koba0100) For WurstMod
+3. Thanks to Nolenz (u/Koba0100) For WurstMod!